boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Font style

-Allows you to choose the title font style.
-(Bold, Italic, Underline, and Superscript).
+Allows you to choose the title font style (Bold, Italic, Underline, and Superscript).

 #### Case-sensitivity

-For the dimensions, `case-sensitive` option is provided to choose whether the entered value is case-sensitive or not.
+For dimensions, a `case-sensitive` option is provided to choose whether the entered value is case-sensitive or not.

-Select the checkbox provided near by the options to customize the properties, and similarly click Font Style icons for applying them, as shown in the following screenshot.
+Select the checkbox provided near the options to customize the properties, and click Font Style icons for applying them.

 ![Select properties](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/customize-properties.png)